 During Dutch colonial rule in Taiwan, the language was taught in the schools in Taiwan.
 You will still see ripples of the language in Taiwan today though the influence is waning gradually.
 There are also relics of the Spanish language in Taiwan.

 This is a common foreign language whose use is gaining prominence in Taiwan.
-The universal appeal of this language is great; this informs the use of the language by some large private schools that provide English instructions in the language.
-That’s the end of languages of Taiwan!
+The universal appeal of English is excellent; this informs the use of the language by some large private schools that provide English instructions in the language.
+That’s the end of the languages of Taiwan! zaijian!